demizer/apc/README.rst

 When packages are built, the complied output is saved to the stage directory under the name of the package and version number.
 The reason for the stage is to allow the packager to first inspect the package and package signatures to determine correctness.
-Once correctness has been verified, the pbldr can be used to add the packages to the repository.
-Once this is done, the packages in the stage directory are removed.
+Once correctness has been verified, pbldr can be used to add the packages to the repository. pbldr then deletes the packages from the stage after confirmation.

 What I like to do is open a few packages in vim and inspect the .PKGINFO in the compressed archive to make sure I didn't miss anything and that there are no